sgenoud/replicad/packages/replicad-docs/docs/tutorial-making-a-watering-can/creating-the-shapes.md

 ## The can body

-To create the can body we will use the profile we drew, sketch it on the `"XZ"` plane and rotate it around the `"Z"` axis:
+To create the can body we will use the profile we drew, sketch it on the `XZ` plane and rotate it around the `Z` axis:

 ```js withWorkbench
 const { draw } = replicad;